apple/swift-nio-imap/README.md

 ### Introduction and Usage

-`swift-nio-imap` implementats the IMAP4rev1 protocol described in RFC 3501 and related RFCs.
+`swift-nio-imap` implements the IMAP4rev1 protocol described in RFC 3501 and related RFCs.
 It is intended as a building block to build mail clients and/or servers.
 It is built upon SwiftNIO v2.x.

 To use the framework use `import NIOIMAP`.